Sigtuna, Sweden Guide

 Day Trips

-Approximately 45 minutes by train or car Vaxholm, a charming town located in the Stockholm archipelago, is a perfect day trip destination for those seeking a taste of island life.
-Explore the Vaxholm Fortress, a historic defense structure, wander through the town's picturesque streets, and enjoy fresh seafood at one of the local restaurants.
-You can also take a boat trip to explore the surrounding islands.
+Approximately 2 hours by car Vaxholm, a charming town in the Stockholm archipelago, is a great day trip destination for those seeking a taste of Swedish coastal life.
+Explore Vaxholm Fortress, a historic defense structure, and wander through the town's picturesque streets lined with wooden houses.
+Enjoy fresh seafood at one of the local restaurants and take a boat trip to explore the surrounding islands.

 Travel Time